devopness/devopness/docs/applications/deploy-application-using-incoming-hook.md

 Once you have your `<pipeline_id>`, please follow the instructions below to add an incoming webhook to your application that triggers the deploy pipeline:

-1. Follow the steps on [Create an Incoming Webhook](/docs/webhooks/create-incoming-webhook) guide
+1. Follow the steps on {% mentionPost "/docs/webhooks/create-incoming-webhook" %} guide
 1. Once your web hook is created, copy the webhook the hook's unique URL (`url` field)
 1. Take note of the hook secret signature key (`secret` field)
     > If the hook was created without a `secret` (non recommended), you can skip this step